This year, the NHS celebrates its 70th birthday.

 Click on the links below to find out more:

 In addition, with NHS colleagues, we will be commemorating the 70th birthday with a special NHS Service at Winchester Cathedral on Thursday 5 July (from 5.30pm) for NHS staff and patients (past and present) living in the Winchester diocese.
-More details on this service will be posted when available.
+See invitation below...we hope to see you there!

 We are also encouraging people to share any historic photos and stories of the Trust and local NHS services that they may have.
 We can then share these more widely on social media in the lead up to 5 July 2018.
 If you would like to share a story or photo, please email us.